SamJ26/csharp-and-dotnet-lectures/lecture_03/lecture.md

 - Don't catch an exception unless you can handle it
 - Don't throw `Exception`, `SystemException`, `NullReferenceException`, or `IndexOutOfRangeException`
-- Use "_Exception_" suffix for the user-defined exceptions
+- Use "_Exception_" suffix for user-defined exceptions
 - Re-throwing exceptions:
     - `throw;`
     - `throw e;`